 Services > Research Teams

-CRAB’s most valuable resource is our dedicated staff.
-At the start of 2017, 48 of our approximately 85 employees have worked at CRAB for 5 or more years, with 36 of those having been at CRAB 10 or more years and 12 employees for 15 or more years.
-Another 8 members of our staff will reach the 15-year mark at the beginning of 2018.
+CRAB's most valuable resource is our dedicated staff.
+At the start of 2020, 49 of our approximately 80 employees have worked at CRAB for 5 or more years, with 37 of those having been at CRAB 10 or more years, 26 employees for 15 or more years, and 4 employees for 20 or more years.
 The longevity of CRAB employees translates to extensive and intuitive knowledge of the optimal steps to take to result in impeccable research.

 Based on the indication and requirements, we assemble a research team tailored for each project.
 Every research team includes at least one professional from the following areas: biostatistics, regulatory, project management, data management, electronic data capture development and clinical monitoring.
 The teams work cohesively from the start of a project through study publication: designing studies, contributing to study protocols, developing and implementing customized electronic data capture systems, and verifying and cleaning data so it is ready for production of the statistical analysis.